Jehanara Nabi

 Jehanara Nabi (Urdu: جہاں آراء نبی; born 14 July 2004) is a Pakistani swimmer who has set multiple national records.
-She has represented Pakistan at a wide range of international competitions including the Commonwealth Games, Asian Games, South Asian Games, Islamic Solidarity Games, and the World Aquatics Championships in both long-course and short-course formats.
-She qualified for 2024 Summer Olympics held in Paris on a wild card (universality places).
-Nabi was the flag bearer for Pakistan alongside Arshad Nadeem at the Olympic Games Opening Ceremony marking a historic moment in her career as one of the country’s leading female swimmers.
+She stands as one of Pakistan’s most accomplished aquatic athletes, having represented the nation at the World Aquatics Championships in both long-course and short-course formats, Olympic Games, Commonwealth Games, Asian Games, South Asian Games and Islamic Solidarity Games.
+She qualified for 2024 Paris Olympics on a wild card (universality places).
+Nabi was the flag bearer for Pakistan alongside Arshad Nadeem at the Olympic Games Opening Ceremony.